deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ## OFFLINE disk resize

-Some cloud providers (for example, VK Cloud) may not support ONLINE disk resize.
+Some cloud providers may not support ONLINE disk resizing.
 If you get an error:

 ```text